Canon 50D vs 6D Mark II

 - More modern: Reflects 8 years and 10 months of technical progress since the 50D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 6D Mark II is the clear winner of the contest (16 : 4 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 6D Mark II is the clear winner of the contest (19 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 50D or the 6D Mark II handle or perform in practice.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 50D or the 6D Mark II perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 50D vs 6D Mark II